Write Insight Newsletter · · 10 min read

-I’ve been on both sides of the academic publishing machine: submitting papers with crossed fingers and reviewing submissions with a critical eye.
-After examining too many abstracts across disciplines, I’ve noticed a strong pattern that almost universal.
+Now, I’ve been on both sides of the academic publishing machine: submitting papers with crossed fingers and reviewing submissions with a critical eye.
+After examining too many abstracts across disciplines, I’ve noticed a strong pattern that’s almost universal.
 The difference between papers that gain traction and those that collect digital dust often comes down to how their abstracts are constructed.
 If you want to dive deeper into the actual rhetorics of an abstract, Ken Hyland is your guy.

 The idea behind a good abstract (and paper for that matter) is simple: If your readers don’t get the problem, they’re not going to care about your solution.
 So, yeah, I’m going to use a word that academics really don’t like but the job of your abstract really is to sell your paper.
 And the currency is attention, which eventually converts to citations (and that is the strategy behind a successful tenure track job that I implement with many of my clients).